michaelwangcode/2-player-wordle/README.md

 ## About

-2 Player Wordle is an app created by Michael Wang and Daniel Conte for the final project at Lighthouse Labs.
+2 Player Wordle is an app created by Michael Wang and Daniel Conte as their final project for Lighthouse Labs.

 It is based on the original Wordle game and written using JavaScript, React, Node.js and Socket.io.